 Friction welding is a superior method of welding rebar components.
 The solid-state joining process uses friction to generate heat to forge parts together without filler metals.
-One piece is held stationary in a clamp while the other rotates in a chuck.
-The two pieces rub against each other, producing heat due to surface friction.
-Once the metal reaches a specific temperature — due to overall length loss, rotation stops, and the two pieces are forged together with high pressure.
+The process clamps one piece while the other rotates in a chuck.
+The two pieces rub at the weld interface producing heat due to surface friction.
+Once the metal reaches a specific temperature and desired overall length loss, rotation stops, and the two pieces forge together with high pressure.
 This pressure causes the metals to fuse, creating a high-strength, permanent weld.
-The metals only reach a plasticized state before forging, creating very narrow heat-affected zones (HAZ) and protecting the base metals from hardness changes.
-Friction welding creates a bond as strong as the parent materials.
+The metals only reach a plasticized state before forging, creating a very narrow heat-affected zone (HAZ) protecting the molecular structure of the metals.
+Friction welding is strong as the parent materials, can bond dissimilar metals, and withstands high stresses and strains.

 Rebar friction welding has several advantages.
 The quick and efficient process makes it a good choice for large-scale construction projects.
 Additionally, it creates a full penetration weld that is resistant to fatigue and can withstand high stresses and strains.